The Robotaxi Rollout #1: The Basics and How They Might Surprise You

 • Total: 4 people @ 16hrs/week

-So, we need 8 people per hub, even if we only have a small amount of chargers installed.
+So, we need 8 people per hub (roughly 5,5 FTE), even if we only have a small number of chargers installed.
 And that is conservative, as we assume we can share the back-up person over all 3 shifts or have somebody doing something else filling in the gaps in the schedule, in each individual shift.
 Each hub will have to be equipped with things like breakrooms and restrooms to accommodate the on-site staff.
 Plus, due to safety and security, it might not always be possible to have a single person working alone, potentially doubling the number of on-site staff required per hub.

 Now, if the minimum crew is 8 people, let’s have a look at how many vehicles a crew could serve.

-Plugging in the vehicle and confirming charging has begun will take around 30 seconds, with unplugging takes slightly less time (press stop, unplug cable).
+Plugging in the vehicle and confirming charging has begun will take around 20 seconds, which is roughly the same for unplugging (press stop, unplug cable, put back cable).
 And since staff won’t always be at a charger, we also must consider the amount of time a vehicle is sitting parked and waiting for someone to plug in the charger and the time it takes for the staff to notice when a vehicle is adequately charged, Which is typically communicated through some system in the robotaxi operator IT environment.

-Assuming each hub will have around 30 parking bays and that it takes roughly 30 seconds for staff to become aware of the upcoming task walk over and plug in or unplug a vehicle, we then have:
+Assuming each hub will have at least 30- 40 parking bays and that it takes roughly 60 seconds for staff to become aware of the upcoming task walk over and plug in or unplug a vehicle, we then have:

 With all this in mind, it’s clear that manual charging in a scaled robotaxi operation makes no sense from a business perspective.
 So, if these vehicles can drive themselves, why can’t they charge themselves too?
 A robotic system can work 24 hours a day and handle the mundane task of charging all without the need for breaks, supervision, training, or the need for on-site facilities like breakrooms or bathrooms.